RobertxPearce/RustyCompiler/README.md

-# Rusty Parser
+# Rusty Compiler

 ### Description
-A simple lexer and parser written in the Rust programming language using the LL(1) grammar below.
-This grammar represents a small language with semicolon delimited statements and assignment, addition, and subtraction operations.
+A simple compiler written in the Rust programming language using the LL(1) grammar below.
+This grammar represents a small language with semicolon delimited statements, arithmetic operations, and simple control structures.

 ### Grammar
 ```